Olaoluwa Abagun: Early life and education

-Abagun was born in Lagos, graduating in 2008 from Queen's College, Lagos, where she received the "Outstanding Service to College Life Award" as the Deputy Head-Girl of the College.
-Shortly after, she proceeded to Obafemi Awolowo University where she obtained a Bachelor of Laws (LL.B) Degree, and pursued a Master of Arts degree in Gender and Development at the Institute of Development Studies, University of Sussex.
+Abagun was born in Lagos.
+She graduated from Queen's College, Lagos, in 2008 where she received the "Outstanding Service to College Life Award" as the Deputy Head-Girl of the college.
+Shortly after, she proceeded to Obafemi Awolowo University where she obtained her degree, a Bachelor of Laws (LL.B) Degree and she however pursued a Master of Arts degree in Gender and Development at the Institute of Development Studies, University of Sussex.
 She identifies as a Christian.

 Abagun was born in an inter-religious family.
 Her father is a Muslim, while her mother is a Christian.
 She is the only female child of her parents' four children.
 Growing up, she described her childhood as being treated the same as her brothers, as her parents treated her with little form of gender consciousness.
 In another interview, she revealed that her parents unknowingly set her on the path of feminism.
 She traced her passion for human rights to a speech on understanding the child rights act when she was 13.

-At 15, she met with then Governor Babatunde Fashola and his cabinet, and was rewarded with a computer.
+At 15, she met with the then Governor Babatunde Fashola and his cabinet, and she was rewarded with a computer.
 Abagun described this event as an encouraging factor in her determination for pursuing women's advocacy.